-Throughout the course of seven years’ study, Julie gained three tertiary degrees: a Bachelor of Music (Flute / Piano) from Queensland Conservatorium Griffith University (Brisbane Campus); and from the University of Queensland (St Lucia Campus): a Postgraduate Diploma in Education (Secondary Teaching: Classroom Music / Instrumental Music) and a Master of Music Studies (Kodaly Pedagogy and Methodology / Conducting.)
+Throughout the course of seven years’ study, Julie gained three tertiary degrees: a Bachelor of Music (Flute / Piano) from Queensland Conservatorium Griffith University (Brisbane Campus;) and from the University of Queensland (St Lucia Campus:) a Postgraduate Diploma in Education (Secondary Teaching: Classroom Music / Instrumental Music) and a Master of Music Studies (Kodaly Pedagogy and Methodology / Conducting.)
 During these seven years, Julie focused conscientiously on gaining her degrees, concurrently establishing herself as a Private Music Teacher, performing as the Flautist in a chamber music group at weddings and functions, plus commencing work as a part- then full-time Classroom Music Teacher and Official College Accompanist at St Joseph’s College, Gregory Terrace, Spring Hill (also teaching the subject Music Extension: Performance to year twelve students of All Hallows’ School, Brisbane City.)